Adityapratapsingh28/Farm_Health_FOSSHACK-24/README.md

 - Enhanced Model Training:

-  - Our deep learning model is trained and tested and the accuracy is 98% , while our sentimental analysis model is having 95%.
+  - Our deep learning model is trained and tested and the accuracy is 98% , while our summarization analysis model is also performing good.

 ## Technology Used :bulb:
 ### Deep learning :brain: